 Will the disruptions caused by COVID‑19 be considered in the examination of my dissertation?

 In addition, the University has established a process for ‘special consideration for impaired performance’ due to the impact of COVID‑19 on study.
-This is available for full-year dissertations, research projects and reports, or creative research components and may include a notice for the examiner explaining the disruption to the student’s work due to COVID‑19, how this has been addressed, and requesting that this be taken into account when assessing the student’s work and assigning a mark.
+This is available for dissertations, research projects and reports, or creative research components and will include a notice for the examiner explaining the disruption to the student’s work due to COVID‑19, how this has been addressed, and requesting that this be taken into account when assessing the student’s work and assigning a mark.

 Can I get an extension to the submission date of my dissertation?